gabrielmcg/vp-netlify-test/storage/k8s-nfs-provisioner.md

 ```
 # cd ~/Docker-SimpliVity
 # ansible-playbook -i vm_hosts playbooks/k8s-nfs-provisioner.yml --vault-password-file .vault_pass
 ```

-For validation, the playbook creates a test claim and a pod, the pod writes content to a file, the pod is deleted and then playbook checks that the contents of the file have been persisted.
+For validation, the playbook creates a test claim and a pod, the pod writes content to a file, the pod is deleted and then the playbook checks that the contents of the file have been persisted.

 ```
         kubectl -n {{ nfs_provisioner_namespace }} apply -f /tmp/nfs-provisioner-test-claim.yml